-This full guide provides you with the 15 Best and crucial web analytics tools you need for your website in 2020.
+This full guide provides you with the 15 Best and crucial web analytics tools you need for your website.
 Analytics tools are the KEYS to your marketing’s success, especially Google Analytics.

 As a website owner or a business owner, you need to make data-driven decisions to optimize your goals, whether they are user experience or increasing website revenue.